thomalex001/ga-project-2/README.md

   * Created Characters Bio page and fetched data from API.
 (Alex)
   * Maniuplated data to show a different icon for Characters Status depending on result.
 (Alex)
+    * for example, if the Character's Status is "Alive", ✅ icon appears, however if he is "Dead" the icon ☠️ is showed.

 ### Episodes List:
 ![screenshot_episodes.png](./src/images/screenshot_episodes.png "")